turi-code/userguide/recommender/introduction.md

 # Recommender systems

 A recommender system allows you to provide personalized recommendations to users.
 With this toolkit, you can train a model based on past interaction data and use that model to make recommendations.

-The code and data for the example below is available in the [sample-movie-recommender](https://github.com/dato-code/sample-movie-recommender/blob/master/movie_recommender.py) GitHub repository.
-Specifically you'll need to first run `python download_data.py`.
+**Note:** Follow the steps in the [sample-movie-recommender](https://github.com/dato-code/sample-movie-recommender) GitHub repository to get the code and data for this example.

 ## Input data

 Creating a recommender model requires a data set to use for training the model, with columns that contain the user IDs, the item IDs, and (optionally) the ratings.

 ```no-highlight
 >>> actions = gl.SFrame.read_csv('./dataset/ml-20m/ratings.csv')